Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 ### AI

+#### Combat
+More challenging battle AI based on game difficulty.
+Inspired by Realistc Battle Mod.

 #### Ars Imperatoria (Long-term)
 Faction Leader's create war plans when war is declared and communicates to all vassals, including PC.
 Possible goals: